raspberrypilearning/documenting-your-code/en/step_10.md

 ## Creating pages

-As well as having pages which describe your code you can include your own pages.
+As well as having pages that describe your code, you can include your own pages on the project website.

-All pages are formatted using the simple but powerful markup language [reStructuredText(ReST)](http://docutils.sourceforge.net/rst.html), this [quick ref](http://www.sphinx-doc.org/en/stable/rest.html) show's to use the most common functions.
+All pages are formatted using the simple but powerful markup language [reStructuredText(ReST)](http://docutils.sourceforge.net/rst.html).
+This [primer page](http://www.sphinx-doc.org/en/stable/rest.html) shows you how to use the most common syntax elements.

-To get started lets create an **about** page which will display some details about the project and where to find out more information.
+To get started, let's create an About page that will display some details about the project and where to find more information.

 --- task ---